d1anas0/student-register/README.md

 # Project: Student Registry
+In a school, often teachers needs view and update student details.
 Users will land on a simple table listing of registered students.
 Upon selecting the student profile of interest a modal will open, allowing them to edit/update the profile.

 This was built using:
-- create-react-app (had considered using Vite but given CRA was already provided and in the interests of time I stayed with CRA for this exercise; though given the technical issues I had throughout this I do wonder whether Vite might've made a difference)
+- create-react-app (had considered using Vite but given CRA was already provided and in the interests of time I stayed with CRA for this exercise)
 - MUI

 # Learnings, Challenges, Assumptions made, Features to be Implemented
-- Could not work out why although I had passed the fetched object into the StudentProfile component, I was not able to access the id to use in the API.
-Confirmed the object was available using console.log(), but without changing anything else except to add 'object.id' into the console.log function call, it would crash every time.
-Got past this by adding a check so that if for whatever reason its not available, it won't crash the app.
+- When I initially approached this challenge, I struggled to understand why I was having trouble accessing nested data.
+At the time I simply got past this by adding a check so that if for whatever reason its not available, it won't crash the app.
+It was a band-aid fix I know, but had not yet acquired the skills to properly resolve the issue.
-- Similar challenge with accessing eg. street_line1 etc nested data.
+    - Upon revisiting this earlier this year, I realised that the issue was rooted in a runtime error due to my implementation of the component, such as for StudentProfile.
+Additionally, in mounting this component inside of the table body, in a real production environment this likely would have caused performance issues for a large database.
 - date formatter: I assumed that the date would always be in the same format.
 - Refactored the date formatter intending for it to be a util, though for this specific exercise it may be a little overkill!
 - Features that were intended to be included: